wsonetunnel/tunnel-server-observability/README.md

 ------

 * Deploy Linux VM
     * Chose distribution of your choice, though photonOS template is provided for use.
 You can also choose to download [here](https://github.com/vmware/photon/wiki/Downloading-Photon-OS)
-        * Resource recommendation of Linux VM 4 core 16GB 100 GB storage ___TBD___
+        * Resource recommendation of Linux VM 4 core 16GB 100 GB storage
         * Retention policy ___TBD___
     * Ensure, docker is installed on Linux VM.
 Run `docker version` to confirm the same.
     * Start docker using `systemctl start docker`